-At age three, she would throw uncontrollable fits because her clothes itched, or she didn’t like her coat (in the winter, in Slovakia… it’s a long story).
+At age three, she would throw uncontrollable temper tantrums because her clothes itched, or she didn’t like her coat.

 In the freezer there is nothing but an empty ice tray and a lump of sheep’s milk cheese in a plastic bag, but no ice pack.
 You curse yourself for not reading What to Expect the First Year and then grab the sheep’s cheese and a plastic bag.
 You wrap up his thumb with the lump of iced cheese and the menstrual supplies, grab his three-year-old sister who’s still in her snowsuit, and throw them in the car.
 Now officially in crisis management mode, you speed up the hill to the hospital.